chrsoo/libindigo-rs/sys/README.md

 For more information on using the INDIGO system API, please refer to [INDIGO For Developers](https://www.indigo-astronomy.org/for-developers.html).

 The [NOTES](NOTES.md) document contains some raw notes on how to compile and set the development environment for  `libindigo-sys`.
-At some point these raw notes should be upgraded to proper documentation.

 The `libindigo-sys` crate will do one of the following in order of priority when building the crate

 1. Attempt to build INDIGO from the path of the envar INDIGO_SOURCE, if specified.
 1. Attempt to build INDIGO from the path of the git submodule `externals/indigo`, if it has been initialised by git.
+To initialise the git submodule, execute the following command:

     ```bash
     git submodule update --init --recursive